shilpac131/BE-Project/README.md

 # BE-Project
-Machine Leanrning And IOT used for water prediction in Drip Irrigation
+Drip Irrigation using Machine Leanrning And IOT used for water prediction for crops